 - Set up inter-team communication so company-wide coordination is maintained

 Create an online newsletter that would be informative about company progress during the pandemic and explain proposed plans for getting back to normal.
-A company newsletter would also be an ideal vehicle for broadcasting kudos to employees that have excelled even with the stress of the remote working environment.
+The newsletter would also be an ideal vehicle for broadcasting kudos to employees that have excelled even with the stress of the remote working environment.
 Use the newsletter to replace (temporarily) the office chat where personal information is shared.
-“Water cooler” chats about birthdays, baby showers, vacation plans; general chat are some of the most missed memories of being in-person vs. remote.
+“Water cooler” chats about birthdays, baby showers, vacation plans; general chat is one of the most missed items about remote working.
 Allowing employee contributions to the newsletter would also foster team spirit.

 Remote or Not?